 If you are unhappy with your child’s counsellor or therapist

-• Speak to your service provider to talk through your concerns.
-If things don’t improve for your child, ask if they can see a different counsellor, or look for a different therapist if they are seeing someone privately.
+- Speak to your service provider to talk through your concerns.
+If things don’t improve, ask if they can see a different counsellor, or look for a different therapist if they are seeing someone privately.

-• If your child thinks that an NHS counsellor or therapist has treated them unfairly, they or you are entitled to make a complaint.
-If you're concerned but don't want to make a formal complaint, speak to the clinician treating your child, or contact your PALS (patient advice liaison service) at your local hospital for confidential advice and support.
+- If your child thinks that an NHS counsellor or therapist has treated them unfairly, they or you are entitled to make a complaint.
+If you're concerned but don't want to make a formal complaint, speak to the clinician treating your child.
+You can also contact your PALS (patient advice liaison service) at your local hospital for confidential advice and support.

-• If you would like to make a formal complaint, check the complaints process.
-Every NHS organisation has its own process, but they must all follow the same NHS rules.
-If you can't see the complaints process online, call or email the complaints department.
+- If you want to make a formal complaint, check the process.
+Every NHS organisation has its own process, but they must all follow the same rules.
+If you can't see it online, call or email the complaints department.

 Finding the right counsellor is key, and don’t worry about offending a counsellor by saying they’re not the right one – they always understand.
 Well, they should anyway!